choprashweta/Adversarial-Debiasing/README.md

 Since these fairness measures are boolean (True-False) in nature, we implement them, instead, in the form of differences in probabilities for the Female and Male protected classes.
 This allows us to utilize a continuous measure of difference between scores for both genders which we aim to reduce to zero through our adversarial debiasing approach.

+### Summary of Results

+The Regular classifier demonstrated bias across all three of the fairness metrics we examined.
+As compared to the Regular Classifier, the Fair Classifier (Classifier + Adversary) had a significant improvement in fairness across all the three fairness metrics we had chosen.
+Our Fair Classifier was able to comfortably beat the baseline XGBoost Model, however caused a small drop in performance over the Regular Classifier - demonstrating the tradeoff between performance and fairness.

+The Fair Classifier we trained generalized well to a new dataset from a different data source and domain as well.

+The Adversarial training process itself was challenging - particularly the tuning of the fairness-performance tradeoff, structuring of the training cycles and the sharing of information across the predictor and adversary portions of the model.

+Details of the implementation and results can be found in our full project report (CIS_519_Project_Report (4).pdf).
+In case of questions feel free to reach out at shweta.shwetachopra@gmail.com